sybrew/the-seo-framework/readme.txt

 		* The sitemap's stylesheet now works on translated (alternative) domains.
 		* When using PolyLang, the Canonical URLs no longer mismatches.
 		/
-		* TODO test wpml sitemap URL location @ robots.txt
+		* TODO TEST The sitemap now works when not using pretty permalinks.
 		* TODO https://wordpress.org/support/topic/incorrect-ogurl-with-wc-vendors-plugin/
 		* TODO walk through https://github.com/sybrew/the-seo-framework/issues?q=is%3Aopen+is%3Aissue+label%3Abug

 * **For translators:**
+	* **Updated:**
+		/
+		* TODO POT translation file.
+			* Translated are handled through [WordPress.org](https://translate.wordpress.org/projects/wp-plugins/autodescription).
+	* **Added:**
+		/
+		* TODO a few sentences.. (list them)
+	* **Changed:**
 		* The plugin indication strings have been adjusted.
 			* So, "Start/End The SEO Framework" now is "Start/End %s".
 			* Many translators translated a brand name, which shouldn't be.
 				* This means "The SEO Framework" should always stay "The SEO Framework".
 				* Not e.g. "De SEO Lijstwerk" (Dutch).
+		* "Only adjust these options if you are aware of its SEO effects."
+			* Now is: "Only adjust these options if you are aware of their SEO effects."
+			* Grammar: The subject (options) is plural.
+		* "Change your Permalink Settings %s (Recommended: 'postname')."
+			* Now is: 'Change your Permalink Settings %s (Recommended: "Post name").'
+			* Style: Using double quotes rather than single quotes.
+			* Name: WordPress has changed "postname" to "Post name".
+		* "This means we can't output the sitemap through the WordPress rewrite rules."
+			* Now is: "This means the robots.txt file can't be outputted through the WordPress rewrite rules."
+			* Updated: We can now output sitemap.xml, but it's impossible (by robots specification) to output the robots.txt file.
+			* Anthropomorphism: We shouldn't use "we", it's an integrated and automated "it" system.
+				* More updates like this will follow in the future.

 * **For developers:**
 	* **Added:**
 		* Method `is_sitemap()`, determines whether the request is rendering the sitemap output of The SEO Framework.
+		* Method `is_robots()`, a copy of WordPress' Core function `is_robots()`.
 		* Method `get_plugin_indicator()`, it returns the plugin output indication, so they can be used in custom scenarios (like AMP).
+		* Method `get_sitemap_xml_url()`, it returns the correct URL in any situation.
+		* Method `get_robots_txt_url()`, it returns the correct URL in any situation.
 	* **Changed:**
 		* Method `get_home_host()`:
 			1. It now uses function `get_home_url()`, rather than `get_option( 'home' )`.